-Tips to Reduce Your Risk of an Accident
+Tips to Reduce Your Risk of a Motorcycle Accident in New Jersey

 In 2016, motorcyclists were 28 times more likely to die in an accident compared to those riding in passenger vehicles.
 You’re also far more likely to get hurt while riding a motorcycle compared to being in a car.
 However, motorcyclists may be able to lower the risk of getting into an accident by staying aware of surroundings at all times.